shaktikshri/adaptiveSystems/README.md

 ![Experience Replay Critic + Batch Update Actor](RL_Benchmarks/fig1.png) The actor still has a high variance even though I used a one step TD error as the advantage.
 However this variance seems to die off once the convergence is achieved, something I'm still trying to explain to myself.

-PS.
-I am working on this file right now so it can appear a bit messed up, please excuse me for it :)

-As always, if you'd like to know more about this research feel free to drop me an email.

 ```acla_with_mc_returns.py```

 This file performs an actor critic learning algorithm with monte carlo estimates of the returns.